makkahwi/school_landing/README.md

     - Jobs
   - News
   - Contact
+- Minor UI Fixes
+  - Same equal-height cards
+  - Add Academic & Engage Briefs to Home
+  - Mobile views
+- Localozation fixes
+  - Use t with phrases instead of dynamic
   - Capitalize Localization Keys
   - Localize To Arabic

 ### Mustafa To Do